 National Income Definition

 A national income is a monetary estimate of the total monetary income of a country.
-It’s similar and in some case the same as the GDP, or gross domestic product.
+It’s similar and in some cases the same as the GDP, or gross domestic product.

 National Income Example